 Electric vehicles might feel like a recent development, but electric motorcycles have a long history in the UK.
 In fact, patents were first mentioned way back in 1911.
-Incredibly, this was for a machine with a range of just 75-100 miles, and a top speed of 35 miles per hour; that’s not bad, even by today’s standards!
+Incredibly, this was for a machine with a range of just 75-100 miles, and a top speed of 35mph; that’s not bad, even by today’s standards!

 Electric motorcycles in the UK really only became a viable proposition with the debut of Zero Motorcycles, which introduced a range of electric motorcycles well ahead of the big manufacturers.
 But even Zero had problems; although they first came to UK shores as early as 2009, they temporarily pulled out of the UK market in 2012.